vfmd/vfmd-spec/doc/specification.md

 <h2 id="identifying-span-elements">Identifying span-elements</h2>

 [Identifying span-elements]: #identifying-span-elements
-[text run]: #identifying-span-elements
+[text span sequence]: #identifying-span-elements
 [input character sequence]: #identifying-span-elements

-A **text run** is a sequence of span-level vfmd constructs in a paragraph block.
+A **text span sequence** is a sequence of span-level vfmd constructs in a paragraph or header block.

-To interpret a sequence of characters, called the **input character sequence**, as a _text run_, we need to identify the type and extent of the span-elements in the input.
+To interpret a sequence of characters, called the **input character sequence**, as a _text span sequence_, we need to identify the type and extent of the span-elements in the input.

 Some characters in the _input character sequence_ form the text content, and the other characters denote how the text content is to be "marked